jtomada/jup-dca-bot/README.md

 2. Create your own `dcaconfig.ts`.
 See `dcaconfig-example.ts` for a template.

 To see example cron expressions, check out [crontab.guru](https://crontab.guru/).
+Note: the minimum interval is one minute.
 ## Run
 ```
 yarn start
 ```
+## Improvements
+- transaction retries.
+Not great to fail on swaps that may occur once-a-week or biweekly.
+- start and end dates.